 He added: “The UK government has set itself a target of building 300,000 new houses a year, but it must not miss opportunities to do more to better manage the growing level of existing housing stock that is currently being underused, or not used at all.”

-This week, from 28th February to 6 March, is National Empty Homes Week, which is an initiative to help councils identify and bring empty homes back onto the property market for rental or sale.
+This week, from February 28th to March 6th, is National Empty Homes Week, which is an initiative to help councils identify and bring empty homes back onto the property market for rental or sale.
 With more than 260,000 properties in England sitting empty for at least 6 months, it is vital that councils address these issues to help increase supply.

-“Salford is in the midst of a housing crisis, and we take the issue of empty properties extremely seriously as we know that there are so many families and residents in our city that could make them a home of their own,” Deputy City Mayor Councillor Tracy Kelly, Lead Member for Housing, Property and Regeneration, said.
+“Salford is in the midst of a housing crisis, and we take the issue of empty properties extremely seriously as we know that there are so many families and residents in our city that could make them a home of their own,” Deputy City Mayor Councillor Tracy Kelly, Lead Member for Housing, Property, and Regeneration, said.

-She continued: “We offer landlords a number of options to find a solution for an empty home and we will not hesitate to use enforcement powers, such as serving improvement notices to ensure the home is habitable.
+She continued: “We offer landlords a number of options to find a solution for an empty home, and we will not hesitate to use enforcement powers, such as serving improvement notices, to ensure the home is habitable.
 I would urge landlords to work promptly with our teams to ensure that properties can be ready for use as soon as possible.”

-Salford Council are offering grants to landlords and investors in a scheme they have called Private Sector Leasing Scheme, which provides assistance with the refurbishment and upgrade of properties to a liveable standard.
+Salford Council is offering grants to landlords and investors in a scheme they have called the Private Sector Leasing Scheme, which provides assistance with the refurbishment and upgrade of properties to a liveable standard.
 The scheme requires a 30% contribution from the applicant and must be managed for a minimum of 5 years with affordable rental rates.